imahrahim/ClicksForFicsProcess/content/posts/06_Network.md

 ![force-directed Network](/media/Netzwerk/force-directed.png)

 To advance faster in terms of design, I used existing codes, such as those on D3.js, or from fellow students who had already designed something similar.
-With the help of ChatGPT, I was able to quickly generate a basic structure that I then further developed until it looked like something that worked for me.
+With the help of ChatGPT, I was able to quickly generate a basic structure that I then further developed until it looked like something that would work for me.

 ![interactive network mapped on a scale](/media/Netzwerk/netz.png)